tmadorma1/multi-threaded-queue-service-class/README.md

 # multi-threaded-queue-service-class

- The multi threaded queue service is a class that operates as a message processing system that includes functionality to:
+ The multi threaded queue service is a class that operates as a message processing processor that provides the following services:

  1) Provides a service via a thread-safe method to allow a client/producer/writer to write to its internal FIFO/queue.
 When the queue is full, it will stop writing